marcouderzo/CSDemoParser/Worklog.md

 ```
 Position, pitch and yaw show where the player is when the event is triggered.
 Reason key is yet to be discovered.

-**More Info**

-A Full event list is available [here](http://wiki.sourcepython.com/developing/events/csgo.html)

-Learn More about CS:GO Data PreProcessing in [this](https://www.researchgate.net/publication/318873037_Data_Preprocessing_of_eSport_Game_Records_-_Counter-Strike_Global_Offensive) research paper from Charles University, Prague.

 **Finding Event IDs**

 In the .proto files, there isn't any event list in the form of `GameEvent1: name="name", event_id=id`.
-Instead, every demo has a m_GameEventList, which is a CSVCMsg_GameEventList that inherits from ::google::protobuf::Message.
-Dumping the T msg that is assigned to CSVCMsg_GameEventList, we get a list of all game events, each of them with its own descriptors.
-A CSVCMsg_GameEvent is a class that also inherits from ::google::protobuf::Message.
-Inside the CSVCMsg_GameEvent class, an useful method can be found: inline ::google::protobuf::int32 eventid() const.
+Instead, every demo has a `m_GameEventList`, which is a `CSVCMsg_GameEventList` that inherits from `::google::protobuf::Message`.
+Dumping the `T msg` that is assigned to `CSVCMsg_GameEventList`, we get a list of all game events, each of them with its own descriptors.
+A `CSVCMsg_GameEvent` is a class that also inherits from `::google::protobuf::Message`.
+Inside the `CSVCMsg_GameEvent` class, an useful method can be found: `inline ::google::protobuf::int32 eventid() const`.
 By calling it when the game event list is dumped, we were able to match the event name and the id and thus make an event list ourselves.

+**More Info**

+A Full event list is available [here](http://wiki.sourcepython.com/developing/events/csgo.html)

+CS:GO Data PreProcessing [Research Paper](https://www.researchgate.net/publication/318873037_Data_Preprocessing_of_eSport_Game_Records_-_Counter-Strike_Global_Offensive) from Charles University, Prague.

 ### Modifying the Parser